-Here’s Qualcomm and Razer’s take on a standalone gaming handheld
+Here’s Qualcomm and Razer’s take on a stand-alone gaming handheld

 In order for cloud-based games to run smoothly and without lag, gaming devices rely on a fast and uninterrupted connection to the cloud.
 The G3x chipset includes Qualcomm’s fastest 5G chip, which supports 5G mmWave (the fastest kind of 5G service) as well as sub-6.
 It also connects to Wi-Fi 6 or 6E networks.

 For the time being, the new G3x chip and the prototype device are mainly big news for developers.
 But Qualcomm and Razer are wise to try to fire up the gaming ecosystem around a new wave of dedicated Android gaming devices.
-Even if gamers can’t buy devices based on this platform yet, they’ll want there to be plenty of titles optimized for it by the time the first shipping devices show up.
+Even if gamers can’t buy devices based on this platform yet, they’ll want there to be plenty of titles optimized for it by the time the first devices show up.